RACSignal Class Reference

 Returns a signal which sends RACTuples of the buffered values at each

-.
+interval on scheduler.
 When the receiver completes, any currently-buffered

 values will be sent immediately.